metmets/coordinates-to-LotATC-JSONdrawing/README.md

 At least it works (at least i really really hope).

 # Limitations
-Currenlty the coordinates in the drawing cannot cross the equator nor the prime meridian.
+Currently the coordinates in the drawing cannot cross the equator nor the prime meridian.
 As there aren't any dcs maps that cross them I don't see this as a big issue.